TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- in this case it will be O(1)
 			- just keep animation time

-- always will new workspace with some test scene essentials?
+- always fill new workspace with some test scene essentials?
 	- so that e.g. no image ids in common state stay invalid
-	- can make those the first in test scene images
+	- can make those the first in test scene images so that we can stop importing images after some point

-- tests of traits: check no ids in invariants, at least
-	- screw initial components really

 - importing & using images in editor
 	- Makes no sense to always automatically import all loadables recursively from the folder